Filing a claim

 ✓ Police or criminal justice agency crime was reported to

-✓ County crime happened
+✓ County where crime happened

 ✓ Date of crime